Will Tennessee cover the spread vs. Illinois? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- Tennessee has been listed as the favorite three times this season and has won all of those games.

-- The Volunteers have played as a favorite of -300 or more twice this season and won both games.
+- The Fighting Illini have been listed as an underdog of +240 or more on two occasions this season and won both games.

-- The moneyline for this contest implies a 75% chance of a victory for Tennessee.
+- The moneyline set for this matchup implies Illinois has a 29.4% chance of coming away with a victory in the contest.

 Tennessee vs. Illinois Over/Under Stats